Care transitions are high-risk times for patients.

 - Peer-based crisis services

-- Care coordination services, which have the potential to lower readmission rates for high-utilizing patients (National Suicide Prevention Lifeline, 2013)
+- Care coordination services, which have been shown to positively impact outcomes, increase attendance in outpatient appointments, and lower readmission rates for high-utilizing patients.

 - Other programs designed to provide assessment, crisis stabilization, and referral to an appropriate level of ongoing care